 3 Prior to adoption of the WDR, the Coalition was subject to a Conditional Waiver of Waste Discharge Requirements for the Irrigated Lands Regulatory Program (ILRP) and subsequent amendments to the ILRP requirements (WQO-2004-0003, SWRCB 2004, R5-2005-0833, R5-2008-0005, R5-2009-0875).

 conform to WDR Management Plan requirements was updated and approved by Regional Water Board staff.
+A Request to Complete that Management Plan was approved in April 2019.

 The MPPR includes the following components, as specified in the MRP: